 Gail Gardner from GrowMap wrote a post that has a powerful message that we should all take to heart.
 In Collaborating is THE Word for 2012 Gail stressed the importance of making the distinction between those we meet and interact with online, versus those that are truly supportive of our objectives.

 We all need to be creating “inner circles” or Tribes or collaborations.
 No matter what you call them they are essential to our success. ~ GrowMap

 Once you begin the process of forming your own inner circle (similar to the ones you might set up in Google +) and collaborate on a few projects together, you'll be one step closer to your goals.

 Confidence – the final step in your blogging success

 This is really the most complicated aspect of blogging success and one that most often takes the longest amount of time to achieve.
 With all of the new technologies on the horizon, building confidence is also a new blogger's biggest challenge.
 Be careful not to confuse confidence with cockiness.
 First of all, you should master a skill or a technique – or at least obtain a high level of proficiency with it – before you begin to feel confident about completing a given task.
 If you plan to distribute an ebook or sell a product, people won't be interested unless you've demonstrated that you know what you're talking about.
 This will only happen over time.

-Take a class with Lynda.com (or you can watch some of my video few tutorials), do your research and put into practice what you’ve learned.
-In time you will build a portfolio that demonstrates your expertise and boosts your reputation.
-Don’t be afraid to do some guest posting, conduct blogger interviews and participate in blogging contests when possible.
-If you make a mistake, don’t worry – we all do it!
+Take a class with Lynda.com, Udemy, or you can even visit my online school.
+Learn all you can and be sure to take action and put into practice what you've learned!
+In time you will build a portfolio that demonstrates your expertise, boosts your online reputation, and grows your influence.
+Don't be afraid to do some guest posting, conduct blogger interviews and participate in blogger roundups when possible.
+If you make a mistake, don't worry – we all do it!
 Learn from those mistakes and your confidence will get stronger each time as your skill set continues to improve.